 Luteal Phase: Sesame and Sunflower Seeds

-There is also little research to date supporting the beneficial effects of sesame and/or sunflower seed supplementation on menstrual cycle health.
-However, proponents of seed cycling believe sesame and sunflower seeds may contain compounds that help balance progesterone levels during the luteal phase.
+Proponents of seed cycling believe sesame and sunflower seeds may contain compounds that help balance progesterone levels during the luteal phase.

 Similar to flaxseeds, sesame seeds contain lignans which can help maintain estrogen balance.
 Seed cyclers believe these lignans can help down-regulate estrogen in the luteal phase and up-regulate progesterone levels to promote fertility.
 As far as research goes, one study found that sesame seeds were correlated with improvements in sex hormone levels in postmenopausal women.
 (10) These findings may not be applicable to women who are menstruating.

 Sunflower seeds contain high amounts of Vitamin E, which may improve menstrual health by also promoting progesterone production.
 However, there is very little research on this topic.
 In one available study, vitamin E supplementation was correlated with improved luteal function.
 (11) However, this study addressed vitamin E only, and not sunflower seeds specifically.
 Additionally, a recent study showed that consuming vitamin E may improve painful menstrual cramps.
 (12) However, the study did not address sunflower seeds specifically and consumption was not necessarily timed with the luteal phase.

 Seed Cycling and PCOS